miriamposner/cytoscape_tutorials/get-a-unimodal-network.md

 "Hello world"
 ``

-This is how you'll work in RStudio.
-Generally, you'll enter one command at a time, run it, and then look down at the console to see the result (and any error messages).
+This is how we'll be working in RStudio for this tutorial.
+We'll enter one command at a time, run it, and then look down at the console to see the result (and any error messages).

 ![][3]